Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

 ---

 <br>
 Hi!
-I'm Haihan Sun, an incoming Assistant Professor at the University of Wisconsin-Madison.
+I'm Haihan Sun, an Assistant Professor at the University of Wisconsin-Madison.
 I received my B.E. degree from Beijing University of Posts and Telecommunications in 2015, and the Ph.D. degree from the University of Technology Sydney in 2019.
 I was a Postdoctoral Research Fellow at Nanyang Technological University from 2019 to 2023.
 My research interests include <a href="https://haihan-sun.github.io/GPR/"  style="color:#35866F"> Ground Penetrating Radar</a> and <a href="https://haihan-sun.github.io/BSA/"  style="color:#35866F">Base Station Antenna</a>.

 News